opendr-io/causality/journal.md

-### Provable predictions since January 2025 (total 211):
+### Provable predictions since January 2025 (total 212):

 Provable meaning the prediction was publshed here some time - days or months - before the CVE was added to a watch-list of exploited vulns.

 2026:

-March 20: CVE-2025-32974 was added to the CISA KEV.
-It was predicted in August 2025.
+March 31: CVE-2025-54726 was added to the VulnCheck KEV.
+It was predicted in December 2025.

-March 19: CVE-2025-32974 was added to the VulnCheck KEV.
+March 31: CVE-2025-48281 was added to the VulnCheck KEV.
+It was predicted March 21.

+March 27: CVE-2025-53521 was added to the CISA KEV.
 It was predicted in December 2025.

 March 18: CVE-2025-43520 was added to the VulnCheck KEV.
 It was predicted in January 2026.